How to Study for the Georgia Exam

 A knowledge test is also required when transferring a license from another country.
 Citizens of some foreign countries may be exempt from knowledge and skills testing.
 For a list, visit www.dds.ga.gov.

 If you hold a valid driver’s license or instructional permit issued by any other state of the United States or by the District of Columbia, you will normally be eligible to obtain a comparable license or permit issued by Georgia without taking the exam.

 Knowledge exams are given on a walk-in basis at every Customer Service Center.
 You must begin taking the written test at least 30 minutes prior to closing.

-The road rules tests are available in some non-English languages, but the road signs test is conducted in English only.
-You must be able to read and understand simple English such as is used in highway signs.
+The road rules tests are available in some non-English languages, but the road signs test is in English only.
+You must understand simple English such as the text on some highway signs.